ermig1979/Simd/README.md

 SSE, SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2 and AVX-512 for x86/x64, VMX(Altivec) and VSX(Power7) for PowerPC (big-endian), NEON for ARM.

 The Simd Library has C API and also contains useful C++ classes and functions to facilitate access to C API.
-The library supports dynamic and static linking, 32-bit and 64-bit Windows, Android and Linux, MSVS, G++ and Clang compilers, MSVS project and CMake build systems.
+The library supports dynamic and static linking, 32-bit and 64-bit Windows and Linux, MSVS, G++ and Clang compilers, MSVS project and CMake build systems.

 Library folder's structure